 In assessing the Proposed Project's incremental contribution, predicted operational noise levels at the nearest sensitive receptors (which includes Cesar Chavez Park) were determined to be less than the established noise standards for the sensitive receptors.
 In addition, the operational noise levels for the Proposed Project are all predicted to be less than, or with the range of, measured existing ambient noise levels at the surrounding noise-sensitive receptors.
 The SEIR concluded that Proposed Project would not result in new or more severe cumulatively considerable noise and vibration impacts than what was disclosed in the TAMT Final PEIR.
-Consistent with the conclusions in the TAMT Final PEIR. the Proposed Project's incremental contribution to cumulative impacts associated with construction and operational noise and vibration would not be cumulatively considerable with implementation of Mitigation Measure MM-NOI-2.
+Consistent with the conclusions in the TAMT Final PEIR, the Proposed Project's incremental contribution to cumulative impacts associated with construction and operational noise and vibration would not be cumulatively considerable with implementation of Mitigation Measure MM-NOI-2.
 This mitigation measure is set forth in full in Table 2-1 of Chapter 2, Executive Summary and are described above in Section 4.4.1 of these Findings.
 With the implementation of this mitigation measure, the Proposed Project's incremental contribution to cumulative noise and vibration impacts would not be cumulatively considerable, and the Proposed Project would not result in new or more severe cumulatively considerable impacts than what was disclosed in the TAMT Final PEIR.
+Hence, the Proposed Project would result in less than significant cumulative noise impacts with implementation of the mitigation measures.

-5.4 Transportation, Circulation, and Parking
+4.9 Transportation, Circulation, and Parking

-5.4.1 Contribute to Unacceptable Operations on Study Area Roadway Segments and Intersections
+4.9.1 Contribute to Unacceptable Operations on Study Area Roadway Segments and Intersections